kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/score-keep-app/01-basic-crud/03-import-export.md

 ![console output of client](https://i.imgur.com/quJQeyq.png)

 ## Exercise
-Create a function inside `imports/math.js` that will take two numbers as arguments and add them.
-Import that function inside `server/main.js` and `console.log()` the function and and pass it two numbers you would like to add
+1. Create a function inside `imports/math.js` that will take two numbers as arguments and add them
+2. Import that function inside `server/main.js` and `console.log()` the function
+    * When calling the function, pass it two numbers you would like to add

 ## Review
 * We now understand how to import and export stuff